 Those who give you a score of 7-8 are Passives, meaning they're satisfied with their purchase but could easily jump ship for another shop.

-Scores of 9-10 are Promoters, customers who will buy from you time after time and tell others to buy from you.
+Scores of 9-10 are Promoters, happy customers, who will buy from you time after time and tell others to buy from you.

 And word of mouth is where it's at.
 According to Jonah Berger, professor at the Wharton School and the author of Contagious: Why Things Catch On, word of mouth is worth 10 times more than traditional advertising.

-Tony Hsieh, the CEO of Zappos, agrees, saying this about word of mouth marketing in his book, Delivering Happiness: A Path to Profits, Passion, and Purpose:
+Tony Hsieh, the CEO of Zappos, agrees, saying this about word of mouth marketing and customer success in his book, Delivering Happiness: A Path to Profits, Passion, and Purpose:

 “Our philosophy has been to take most of the money we would have spent on paid advertising and invest it into customer service and the customer experience instead, letting our customers do the marketing for us through word of mouth.”